 It has gripping G10 handle scales, superior S35VN stainless steel for edge retention, and a spring-assisted flipper mechanism, making it a contemporary EDC knife.

-The knife also has a bolster lock, which uses a handle section near the pivot to maintain the blade in place while in use.
+This tactical folding knife also has a bolster lock, which uses a handle section near the pivot to maintain the blade in place while in use.
 When you aren’t intending on using your knife anytime soon, it also helps keep the blade closed.

 6. CRKT PSD.
 Spring Assisted Knife